Inside the Fed's toolbox

 - It sets the discount rate, which is the rate at which banks may borrow from regional Federal Reserve Banks.
 If the discount rate is raised, banks bear higher borrowing costs and tend to curb their lending, boosting interest rates.
 If it's lowered, banks generally make credit more widely available, and rates fall.

 - It establishes reserve requirements, or the amount of capital that banks must hold as security for the deposits on their books.
-If reserve requirements are increased, banks tend to reduce their lending activity; if they're loosened, banks make loans more freely.
+If reserve requirements are increased, banks tend to reduce their lending activity; if they're loosened, banks give loans more freely.

 Making credit available